-Notable outcomes of the Board's grant and programmatic initiatives from its FY06 Program Performance Report to the ADD include:
+Notable outcomes of the Board's grant and programmatic initiatives from its FY07 & FY08 Program Performance Reports to the ADD include:

-- 87% of individuals who participated in Board initiatives--including training, advocacy and leadership development, grants management and communications--were satisfied with the Board's activities (determined through a greatly expanded Consumer Satisfaction & Stakeholder Feedback Survey process). - 88% or more of disability stakeholders agreed that Board activities promote self-determination and community participation for individuals with disabilities, improve their ability to make choices and control the services & supports they use, and enable them to better participate in community life. - 517 individuals benefited from formal/informal community supports, and 105 benefited from quality assurance initiatives. - 500 students with disabilities were supported in reaching their developmental goals.
+- 93% of individuals who participated in Board initiatives in FY08--including training, advocacy and leadership development, grants management and communications--were satisfied with the Board's activities (determined through a greatly expanded Consumer Satisfaction & Stakeholder Feedback Survey process). - 90% or more of disability stakeholders surveyed in FY08 agreed that Board activities promote self-determination and community participation for individuals with disabilities (94%), improve their ability to make choices and control the services & supports they use (95%), and enable them to better participate in community life (90%). - 616 individuals benefited from formal/informal community supports, and 46 benefited from quality assurance initiatives. - 558 students with disabilities were supported in reaching their educational goals. - 308 persons with a disability benefited from expanded transportation services. - 169 individuals were active in systems advocacy and more than 200 policymakers were educated about disability issues.

-- 377 persons with a disability benefited from expanded transportation services. - 175 individuals were active in systems advocacy and 224 policymakers were educated about disability issues. - Persons trained included: 250 in education, 535 in employment, 344 in formal/informal community supports, 462 in systems advocacy & quality assurance, and 23 in leadership, self-advocacy & self-determination. - More than 2,000,000 Virginians were reached by Board outreach and communications efforts including publications, conferences & workshops, on-line initiatives, and Board-supported media coverage.
+- Persons trained included: 275 in education, 2038 in employment, 1140 in formal/informal community supports, 184 in housing, 207 in transportation, 445 in systems advocacy & quality assurance, and 84 in leadership, self-advocacy & self-determination. - More than 2,000,000 Virginians were reached by Board outreach and communications efforts including publications, conferences & workshops, on-line initiatives, and Board-supported media coverage. - More than \$3.3M in federal DD Act allocations leveraged more than \$700K in additional resources to support projects in education, employment, formal & informal community supports, housing, transportation, and quality assurance.

 Equally important has been the sustainability of Board initiatives.
-Increasingly, the Board's demonstration projects are continued by other state and local entities.
-For example: As a result of a Board grant and ongoing advocacy by the Board and its public and private partners, two of the state's Medicaid Home & Community Based Waivers now include coverage of Positive Behavioral Supports.
+Increasingly, the Board's demonstration projects build on the achievements of previous initiatives and are continued by other state and local entities.
+For example: Information and practices developed through Board projects continue to be used to train and improve the effectiveness of local Special Education Advisory Committees and to enable secondary students to transition more successfully to higher education or employment.
+Projects exploring the use of temporary employment services as a bridge to full-time employment led to a State Employment Initiative to train state hiring managers in recruiting and supporting employees with disabilities.
 The "Toolkit" developed by the Board-funded Housing & Transportation Alliance enables a growing number of localities and Planning Districts to better assess needs and plan transportation and housing for people with disabilities in coordination with land use.
-The state's "Livable Home" Tax Credit program was expanded and improved to make more existing and new homes accessible to individuals with disabilities.
-Information and resources identified and developed through the Board's Nursing Home Outreach project are enabling a growing number of individuals formerly living in institutions or in danger of institutionalization to live in communities of their choice.
+The state's "Livable Home" Tax Credit program was expanded and improved to make more existing and new homes accessible to individuals with disabilities and the EasyLiving Home universal design certification program for new homes is expanding across the state.
+Information and resources identified and developed through the Board's Nursing Home Outreach and Outreach to Children at Risk projects informed the state's Money Follows the Person and Systems Transformation initiatives and are enabling a growing number of individuals formerly living in institutions or in danger of institutionalization to live in communities of their choice.

-The Board's "Biennial Assessment of the Disability Services System in Virginia", first released in 2006 and to be updated in 2008, has become an essential reference and resource guide for the many individuals and organizations working to improve Virginia's service system.
+The Board's "Biennial Assessment of the Disability Services System in Virginia", first released in 2006 and updated in 2008, has become an essential reference and resource guide for the many individuals and organizations working to improve Virginia's service system.
 Its content continues to be reviewed and cited by state and local elected and appointed officials, the news media, advocates, service-providers, individuals with disabilities, and their families.
-Other recent examples of sustained Board initiatives are the Medicaid Waiver Technical Assistance Center and the Accessible Housing Registry.
-Both were initiated as Board grants and are now permanently maintained by the grantee organization.
+The 2008 edition added a chapter on Emergency Preparedness following extensive activity in this area within the state and nationally post-Katrina.
+Policy recommendations made through the Biennial Assessment and other avenues have facilitated and supported statewide policy and systems change initiatives.